 The Beartooth is similar to the goTenna, but includes voice.

-The inReach stays connected using Satellites.
-Can pair with smartphone, or use in stand-alone mode.
+The inReach stays connected using satellites.
+Able to pair with smartphone, or use in stand-alone mode.